Science reveals the benefits of crying!

 As a matter of fact, the third type is common among humans.

 Medical science suggests that tears produce certain chemicals such as ACTH during stress cycle in our body.
 This results in the fight- or flight response.
-The crippling pain drives the person to escape the situation, while ‘Crying’ helps to combat the stressors.
+The crippling pain drives the person to escape the situation, while ‘Crying’ helps to combat the stressors and reduce your own distress.

 2.‘Crying’ helps us to get rid of the sorrow